oliviawestmacottssw/SSW.Rules.Content/rules/spec---do-you-effectively-present-the-outcomes-at-the-specification-review-presentation/rule.md

 ### What does the client get at the conclusion of the Spec Review? <br>

-- **Option A** - Email (if they want to minimize documentation time), or
+- **Option A** - Email (if they want to minimize documentation time), or​
 - **Option B** - Word document (if they need to get approval from someone higher up), or
 - **Option C **- PowerPoint presentation (if they are the decision maker, and they don't want a doc)
-- **Option D **- Video of PowerPoint presentation with narrations **exported to a video** (the best option to gather more feedback, you can even gather public feedback E.g. PointBank https://sswconsulting.github.io/PointBank/).
+- **Option D **- Video of PowerPoint presentation with narrations **exported to a video** (the best option to gather more feedback, you can even gather public feedback E.g. PointBank https://sswconsulting.github.io/PointBank/).​
 Make sure to name your video according to the rules on [How to Include Version Numbers in Your File](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=d2f51289-6130-4f59-864f-7b41329000cd), and add a version number to it by following the rule on How to Use a Version Number on Your Videos.
-Publish your video to YouTube afterwards so you can easily share it with colleagues and clients.
+Publish your video to YouTube afterwards so you can easily share it with colleagues and clients. ​

 [[goodExample]]